manuelbb-upb/MOBenchmarks/README.md

 global workspace and lead to unexpected results.
 A possible workaround is to modify the scripts to use modules.
 Or `include` within a `let` scope.

+# Dev Environment

+In an attempt to declutter my global environment, I have tried out the devcontainer feature of VSCode.
+For various reasons, it did not work out for me, but I have kept the `.devcontainer` folder.
+Instead, I now rely on `flake.nix` to have a more isolated and reproducible environment.